Materializing the Bible

 Picture

-Amanda White (2015-2016) graduated from Miami University as a Linguistics and Strategic Communication double major.
-Amanda played a pivotal role in the founding and early curation of Materializing the Bible.
+Amanda White (2015-16) graduated from Miami University as a Linguistics and Strategic Communication double major.

 Picture